-On May 20, 2014, we and Visser entered into a settlement pursuant to which the parties agreed to terminate the existing arbitration proceedings, release each other from all claims we may have had against each other and substantially change the business relationship that had been reflected in the original Visser MTA Agreement.
-As part of the settlement, the parties have amended and restated the sublicense and financing components of the Visser MTA Agreement.
+On May 20, 2014, we entered into a settlement with Visser pursuant to which we and Visser agreed to terminate the existing arbitration proceedings, release each other from all claims we may have had against each other and substantially change the business relationship that had been reflected in the original Visser MTA Agreement.
+As part of the settlement, we and Visser have amended and restated the sublicense and financing components of the Visser MTA Agreement.
 Additionally, the manufacturing services component and remaining considerations of the Visser MTA Agreement were terminated.